-This is our collection of links to Arapaho folktales and traditional stories that can be read online.
+This is our index of Arapaho folktales and traditional stories that can be read online.

-We have indexed our American Indian legends section
+We have organized our American Indian legends section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to